alexpermiakov/simple-react-notifications/README.md

 Params in notifier function will override their default values in configure().

-By default, all items will be positioned in the top right corner.
-The following values are allowed: top-right, top-center, top-left, bottom-right, bottom-center, bottom-left

 ### Animation

 First, define the css-animation somewhere in your .css file: